Allegheny-Computer-Science-111-S2018/cs111s2018-lab2-starter/README.md

 your source code and writing meet all of the established requirements, then you will see a green &#x2714; in the listing of commits in GitHub.
 If your submission does not meet the requirements, a red &#x2717; will appear instead.
-The instructor will reduce a programmer's grade for this assignment if the red &#x2717; appears on the last commit in GitHub immediately before the assignment's due date.

 A carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this